-Pursuant to the terms of the indenture governing the debentures, since the closing stock price equaled or exceed the \$50 per share contingent conversion trigger price for 20 out of 30 consecutive trading days ending on February 16, 2007, the market price conversion trigger was satisfied and holders of the debentures are able to exercise their right to convert the bonds as of the first trading day of the second quarter of fiscal 2007.
+Pursuant to the terms of the indenture governing the debentures, since the closing stock price did not equal or exceed the \$50 per share contingent conversion trigger price for 20 out of 30 consecutive trading days ended on February 15, 2008, the market price conversion trigger was not satisfied and holders of the debentures are not able to exercise their right to convert the bonds as of the first trading day of the second quarter of fiscal 2008.
 This test is repeated each fiscal quarter.
-To date, no conversions have occurred.
 We believe that in the event the contingent conversion trigger price is met, it is unlikely that a significant percentage of bondholders will exercise their right to convert because the debentures have traded at a premium over their conversion value.
-However, since holders of the debentures are able to exercise their right to convert the bonds as of February 16, 2007 and because we intend to use amounts available under our bank line of credit in the event debenture holders exercise their rights to convert, in accordance with SFAS No. 6.
-"Classification of Short-Term Obligations Expected to be Refinanced", we have classified \$87.0 million of the \$90.0 million convertible debt, which represents the estimated amount available under our line of credit, as long-term debt as of February 16, 2007, in the accompanying condensed consolidated balance sheet, while the remaining \$3.0 million is classified as short-term.
-Our revolving line of credit to borrow up to \$90.0 million expires on April 30, 2009 and it is our intention to renew or replace the line of credit, as desirable and available, which would allow us to continue to classify our convertible debentures as long-term debt, rather than short-term in future years.
-In addition, the line of credit gives us additional flexibility to meet our unforeseen financial requirements.
+Since the holders of the debentures are not able to exercise their right to convert the bonds as of February 15, 2008, we have classified the \$90.0 million convertible debt as long-term debt as of February 15, 2008, in the accompanying condensed consolidated balance sheet.
+Our revolving line of credit to borrow up to \$90.0 million expires on April 30, 2010 and it is our intention to renew or replace the line of credit, as desirable and available, which would allow us to continue to classify our convertible debentures as long-term debt, rather than short-term in future years.
+In addition, the line of credit gives us additional flexibility to meet any unforeseen financial requirements.